urban-tep/DDF-SDD/source/computational/bc-pc/Operating.rst

   In annex A, there is a catalogue entry example that is OWS context compliant document describing 1 entry with many options.

 .. req:: TS-ICD-140 Issue Tracking web widget
+  :show:

-  rban TEP platform geobrowser shall integrate quick helper to submit issues or requests to the operation team.
+  Urban TEP platform geobrowser shall integrate quick helper to submit issues or requests to the operation team.
 This shall create a new ticket in the support system hosted by Terradue.
 The follow up of the issue shall be done on this latter third party system.